There are so many great day trips from Tirana; making it one of the best bases in Albania to get out and explore the country.

 However, the main reason people visit Shkoder is that it’s the access point to the Albanian Alps.
 If you love hiking and being out and about in nature, it’s an essential day trip from Tirana.

 One of my favorite things to do in Shkoder is to rent a bike and go pedaling around the lake, stop for a swim, and enjoy looking at the beautiful scenery.
+Have a look at this fun tour from Tirana to Shkoder.

 Getting There: You can get a direct bus from Tirana to Shkoder from the Regional Bus Station.
 The journey takes around 1 hour 45 minutes and costs 400LEK (around €3).
 As the main attractions in Shkoder are quite a distance from the bus station, for convenience and ease, I recommend booking a guided tour.